maize-genetics/breeder-genomics-hub/docs/example.md

       - ./example/templates:/etc/jupyterhub/templates
 ```

-Finally, add a `login.html` file that will override the existing template, such as [the one in use on the demo](https://github.com/maize-genetics/breeder-genomics-hub/blob/main/example/templates/login.html).
+Finally, add a `login.html` file that will override the existing template, such as [this one](https://github.com/maize-genetics/breeder-genomics-hub/blob/main/example/templates/login.html).
 You can customize any of the templates, not just the login page - consult the JupyterHub docs for more information.